wavefrontHQ/docs/pages/doc/wavefront_usage_info.md

 ![Metrics namespace dashboard screenshot](images/metrics_namespace_dashboard.png)

-The Namespace Usage Explorer is especially useful if your metrics use hierarchical name spaces of up to 3 levels that help identify who sends which metrics.
+The Namespace Usage Explorer is especially useful if your metrics use hierarchical name spaces of up to 3 levels that identify who sends which metrics.
 For example, some Wavefront customers use namespaces that show the Business Unit (Level 1), team (Level 2), and data source.
 For example, you might have `monitoring.dev.kubernetes` and `monitoring.sales.kubernetes` for kubernetes data coming from the dev and sales time in the monitoring Business Unit.

 ### (Optional) Create Custom Charts with Namespace Delta Counters

-If you don't see the information you need, clone the **Namespace Usage Explorer** dashboard and modify existing charts or create custom charts that use delta counters.
-For example, the default dasbhaord examines `~metric` information, but you can also examine counters, histograms, and spans using the following format:
+If you don't see the information you need, for example if need to look at histogram ingestion, clone the **Namespace Usage Explorer** dashboard.
+You can then modify existing charts or create custom charts.
+Wavefront supports delta counters that return information about counters, histograms, and spans.
+For example, the default dashbaord examines `~metric` information, but you can also examine other data using the following format:

 ```
 cs(~<data_type>.global.namespace.<namespace>.pps, source=<depth_number>)